brianhdk/integration-service/README.md

 **Note:** You can also use **ConnectionString.FromText("...")** if you just want to hard-code your connection string.

-Later you'll use this class every time you access the database through the generic **IDbFactory<>** interface.

-The next step is to register this new custom connection, this is done in the initial configuration:
+The next step is to register the database connection, this is done in the initial configuration:

 ```c#
 namespace ConsoleApplication16